bert-kapsarc/CAT/README.md

-The CarboDebt conract directory.
+# CarboDebt conract directory.

-A smart contract/ dApp framework for tracking  emission responsabilities associated with the consumption of hydrocarbon resources.
+A smart contract/ dApp for tracking  emission responsabilities associated with the consumption of hydrocarbon resources.

 Not a carbon credit program.
 It is a debt contract.
 The pupose of the contracts are to provide a scientifically rigorous account of where emission debt is coming from and how it is being traded.

-There is no explicit value attributed to the contract, however the holder may have reason to pay a fee to abate their emissions through an approved carbon sinker, such as sequestration, reforestation ...
+Debt holder can pay a fee to abate their emissions through an approved carbon sinker, such as sequestration, reforestation.
+Sinkers certify the CarboDebt to issue CarboGold, converting it into a neutral emission: an amount of carbon removed from the atmosphere based on agreements between debt participants.
+The value of carbon gold could reflect the marginal cost of the carbon sinker, or some perceived value that a producer/consumer may be willing to pay to receive CarboGold rather than CarboDebt, as proof of offset emissions.

-Sinkers can 'stamp' the CarboDebt to issue CarboGold, converting it into a neutral emission: an amount of carbon removed from the atmosphere based on agreements between debt participants.
-The value of carbon gold could reflect the marginal cost of the carbon sinker, or some perceived value that a producer/consumer may be willing to pay to receive CarboGold rather than CarboDebt, as proof of offset emissionsl
+## Getting Started

 We summarize the function of the carbo-debt contract in the 5 points below.